Sugar Cookie Frosting Recipe

 Frosted Sugar Cookies make any occasion better!

 For more great sugar cookie baking and decorating ideas, check out my Cut Out Sugar Cookie Recipe as well as my Gingerbread Man Cookies.
+Looking for the cutest cookies in all the land?
+Melted Snowman Cookies are just the key.
 Bar cookies your thing?
 I’ve got you!
 Try my Sugar Cookie Bars.
 Sugar Cookie Chex Mix is a fun spin on the delicious flavors of sugar cookies.
 Need some decorating ideas?
 My Christmas Cookie Decorating Tips are perfect for you!

 Click and Pin Recipe To Save